Skip to content

 dao he

-Taizhou is one of those cities that nobody has ever heard of, yet it counts about 5 million people and there are several very interesting attractions.
+Taizhou is one of those cities nobody has ever heard of, yet it counts about 5 million people, and there are several interesting attractions.
 One of them is the Daohe ancient street area.
 Like for the Grand Canal in Wuxi, the perfect time to get lost in this nice area is late afternoon, just in time to enjoy the sunset and the blue hour.
-Sadly very few people, including Chinese people, know about Daohe and most probably you’ll be the only tourists there.
+Sadly, few people know about Daohe, and you’ll probably be the only tourist there.
 Yet It was a very nice surprise during my trip.

-Supposedly shaped like a phoenix (you would be surprised to see how many rocks, rivers, mountains, and pretty much everything in China is shaped like Dragons, Phoenixes, Turtles, and other mystical creatures).
-The highlight of the night cruise is when the boat stops in front of several pavilions to listen to the performances of the singers who are dressed in costumes.
-It was actually the first time for me to see something like this.
+Supposedly shaped like a phoenix (you would be surprised to see how many rocks, rivers, mountains, and almost everything in China are shaped like Dragons, Phoenixes or Turtles), the highlight of the night cruise is when the boat stops in front of several pavilions to listen to the performances of the singers who are dressed in costumes.
+It was the first time for me to see something like this.

 Final considerations